-Mentors participate in an intensive training program before beginning work with Elementary and Middle school students.
+LEAH Mentors participate in an intensive training program before beginning work with elementary school students.

-Mentors are placed in paid internships at afterschool programs where they teach STEM curricula, tutor, and mentor Boston Public School elementary and middle school students.
+LEAH Mentors are placed in paid internships at afterschool programs where they teach STEM curricula, help with homework, and mentor Boston Public School elementary school students.

-Mentors participate with LEAH 8 hours a week during the school year and 30 hours a week during the summer.
-This time is spent at after school sites throughout Boston, in academic support/homework time, and weekly Mentor Meetings.
+LEAH Mentors participate with LEAH 8 hours a week during the school year and 30 hours a week during the summer.
+This time is spent at after school sites throughout Boston, in academic support/homework time, and in weekly Mentor Meetings.

-All Mentors come together to lead and participate in weekly training and team-building.
+All LEAH Mentors come together to lead and participate in weekly training and team-building.

-- 45 Boston Public High School students were recruit, trained, and supported as LEAH Mentors
+52 unduplicated Boston Public High School students were recruited, trained, and supported as new LEAH Mentors

-- 1,178 Elementary school students received additional science lessons and homework help from LEAH Mentors
+1,587 elementary school students received additional science lessons and homework help from LEAH Mentors

 100% of out-of-school time program supervisors said LEAH had a positive impact on students in: Academic outcomes, Acceptance by peers, Attendance in program, Behavior, Interest in reading and science, and Self-concept and self-esteem.